 - keep in contact with the people you meet during orientation for International Students

 - remember what you would have done at home to relax and do something similar

 - use the English language as much as possible; read the local newspaper and watch television to help you develop your English language skills; the more you use the language the more you will improve

 - find out what support services at the University can do for you and use them

 - set small goals that you can achieve every day

 - observe what others do in the same situation and reflect on why they do it that way; talk to them so you can improve your understanding

 - ask questions when you are unsure what to do or what is expected of you

-- try not to make judgements about others when they do things differently from what you are used to; remember they are only different, not right or wrong
+- try not to make judgements about others; remember they are only different, not right or wrong

 Strategies to deal with the effects of culture shock